zcaceres/MPC/Student-Handbook/StudentHandbook.md

 You'll be graded by the audience and the MPC for your work on MPCafé.
 Have fun, but work hard.

-###Creative Development Seminars
-Growing as a creator is difficult.
-During the Bootcamp, we also have activities and discussions specifically about creative development.
-These discussions have a philosophical and a practical side.
-Sometimes we'll focus on themes like integrity, authenticity, grit, or creative courage.
-Other times we'll learn about project management, how to deal with difficult people, or organizational skills.

-Starting at Orientation Day, students are asked to examine questions of their own personal philosophy.
-Students read, participate in discussions, attend workshops, and have experiences meant to encourage them to become more authentic, to give and receive honest feedback, and to become courageous and creative non-conformists.

-Students are asked to look deep within themselves to find their a creative calling.
-As students learn more about the world and understand themselves better, they prepare to enter their second year of apprenticeship and to explore their creative medium in the third year.

 > “Genius is the ability to independently arrive at and understand concepts that would normally have to be taught by another person.” ― Immanuel Kant

 ###Experiential Learning
 The MPC isn't just reading and writing.
-In between core dialogues, the subject expert will assign you other activities to learn the ideas.
+Bootcamp courses also include experiences to enhance your learning.
 For example, in psychology you may have to go out and sell products using persuasion techniques.
 Or perhaps we'll visit real biologist's lab during biology.
 We'll watch films and complete workshops.

 Experiential learning will sometimes take you outside the MPC.
 Come prepared with whatever you need that day (jacket, wallet, phone, etc.)

 ###MPC Group Excursions
 Each semester we organize at least one trip for the whole program.
 These are opportunities to adventure, learn, and see new places.
 Trips typically have themes and we assign readings and talk together when we reach our destination.
-During the trips time is mostly unstructured, so everyone has a chance to experience the destination,
+During the trips time is mostly unstructured, so everyone has a chance to experience the destination.

 We plan these trips in advance. <b>If you confirm your attendance and then cancel at the last minute we will bill you the cost of your trip.</b> This is the same as making an airline reservation.